🧬

 Unique facts and fascinating details

-• They are incredibly social and are often referred to as 'velcro dogs' because they love to be near their owners.
+• They are incredibly people-oriented and are often referred to as 'velcro dogs' because they prefer to be near their owners at all times.

 Frequently Asked Questions